 Alternatives for pneumonia

 Examples of other drugs that may be used to treat pneumonia include:

 - azithromycin (Zithromax)

 Taking too much of this medication can increase your risk of severe side effects.

 Symptoms of an overdose of Augmentin can include:

 What to do in case of overdose

-If you think you or your child has taken too much of this drug, call your doctor or seek guidance from the American Association of Poison Control Centers at 1-800-222-1222 or through their online tool.
+If you think you or your child has taken too much of this drug, call your doctor or seek guidance from America’s Poison Centers at 800-222-1222 or through its online tool.
 But if your symptoms are severe, call 911 or go to the nearest emergency room right away.